YJoe/SpaceShips/README.md

     roughly 1.5 seconds, this change has been made due to notes stacking up and not leaving the screen for a long time when many enimies are killed at once.

+Even more updates(21/10/2015):
+- The player can now buy health from the shop for a pretty low price right now so that might change to make it a little more difficult
+- Enemies will now have a random chance of dropping a health pack which the player can collect, health packs are green and the upgrade packs are blue